prashantbatchu/leaderboard_winterofcode/README.md

 # Leaderboard Repository

 # Welcome to the **Leaderboard Repository**! 🚀
+### NOTE: PULL REQUESTS ONLY FROM THE STUDENTS OF IIEST, SHIBPUR WILL BE ACCEPTED, IF YOU ARE NOT A STUDENT OF IIEST, IT'S A HUMBLE REQUEST TO KINDLY IGNORE THIS REPOSITORY
 This repository contains a table that showcases scores of people.
 It's designed to be an open and collaborative project, and we welcome contributions from developers of all skill levels.

 ## The page is also live and you can visit it [here](https://leaderboard-winterofcode.vercel.app/)